jonlpersson/ed-latimore/site/_drafts/do-you-know-who-you-re-dealing-with.md

 {% twitter: https://twitter.com/EdLatimore/status/1367206792393023497 %}

-No matter the circumstance, it's always a good idea to treat people with respect and kindness.
+No matter the circumstance, treating people with respect and kindness is always a good idea.
 Even if they’re a true asshole, the best-case scenario is that you gain instant gratification if you respond with similar hostility and malice.
 Believe it or not, the worst-case scenario is NOT that they’ll retaliate.

 The worst-case scenario is that they’ll retaliate with the full knowledge that they’ll never have to answer for their crime.